 They focus on individual growth, not on team competition.
 Many kids struggle with the pressure of competing with other kids.
-So traditional sports may not appeal to them.
 But in martial arts, the focus is on self-improvement.
 There’s no “letting down the team.”

 They work toward specific goals.
 Some kids who learn and think differently feel like they never “win” at anything.
 In martial arts, kids work at their own pace.
 They earn a different colored belt every time they reach a new skill level.
 This can boost self-esteem and keep them motivated.

 Routines are broken down into chunks.
 A technique or form in martial arts can have dozens of different movements.
 But kids learn gradually, repeating and adding steps as they go.
 They learn to anticipate which step comes next.
 And eventually, they put everything together into fluid movements.

 They emphasize self-control and concentration.
 Attention is central to martial arts.
 Kids have to stay focused to learn and to do the movements.
 When a child’s focus drifts, instructors often ask them to take the “ready stance.”
 This lets them reset and get ready for what’s next.

 They help with coordination.
 Doing martial arts movements can help kids get a better feel for their body in space.
 This is good for kids who struggle with motor skills.
 It also helps kids understand the power of the mind over the body.